desmarg/GLO4002-ArchitectureREST/CONTRIBUTING.md

 ### feature branches
 Feature branches are named according to the user story they are corresponding.
-For instance, [this user story](http://projet2018.qualitelogicielle.ca/carnet/COOU_ouvrir_compte) whould be named `feature-coou`.
-The branch can be created via `git checkout -b feature-coou`.
+For instance, [this user story](http://projet2018.qualitelogicielle.ca/carnet/COOU_ouvrir_compte) whould be named `feature/COOU`.
+The branch can be created via `git checkout -b feature/COOU.

 ## <a name="commit"></a> Commit Guidelines